camunda/feel-scala/CONTRIBUTING.md

 ## Building a new Release

-As a Camunda developer, create a [new issue](https://github.com/camunda/feel-scala/issues/new/choose) of the type `New Release`.
-Follow all steps in the issue to build and publish a new release 🏗️
+> [!NOTE]
+> Only for Camunda developers.

+Open the Camunda Slack channel [#ask-dmn-feel](https://camunda.slack.com/archives/C01QYD808A3).
+Click on the bookmark "Release FEEL-Scala" and follow the instructions. 🏗️

 ## Styleguides